-Interest rate spreads on loans and our net interest margin increased from previous years primarily due to higher average loan volume.
-The Association's loan spreads have decreased slightly from prior year mainly due to increased funding costs offset by the Association's earnings from capital.
+Our net interest margin increased from previous years primarily due to an increase in the Association's earnings from capital.
 Our loan portfolio continues to be well diversified in Variable, Indexed Rate, and Fixed rate loan products.
-At December 31, 2016, variable direct loans comprised 57% of our portfolio with 11% of our direct loan portfolio in fixed rate products and 32% in indexed rate products; whereas at December 31, 2015, variable direct loans comprised 57% of our portfolio, fixed rate loans comprised 15%, and indexed rate products comprised 28%.
+At December 31, 2017, variable direct loans comprised 54% of our portfolio with 11% of our direct loan portfolio in fixed rate products and 35% in indexed rate products; whereas at December 31, 2016, variable direct loans comprised 57% of our portfolio, fixed rate loans comprised 11%, and indexed rate products comprised 32%.